JulianNicholls/Typescript-Developers-Guide/README.md

 * My map is centred on the UK at a reasonable zoom level, and my Company and User classes create locations more or less within the UK and its surrounding seas.

-* I've added (very) basic styling to the web appa.
+* I've added (very) basic styling to the web apps.

 * Generally, my classes have no `public` data, it's stored as `private` with an accessor `get` function.